-133 The University might take the position that the total dollar amount spent on the contribution should be stable.
+144 The University might take the position that the total dollar amount spent on the contribution should be stable.
 But if so, then the subsidy per plan-retiree should have gone up in prior years as the number of subscribers to those plans declined.
 Instead, the University lowered its aggregate contribution by 75% from Plan #2 to today, in 2021.
 If, on the other hand, the principle is that the subsidy per-subscriber stays the same, then the same level as before (\$72) would have to be offered to all now.
 Instead, retirees on the plan get a significant reduction in their subsidy, while those with outside plans will get nothing.
 One cannot argue it both ways.

-134 They also pay Medicare premiums as everyone does.
+145 They also pay Medicare premiums as everyone does.

-135 The staff plan is a Columbia group plan administered by Empire.
+146 The staff plan is a Columbia group plan administered by Empire.

-The comparison of the Officers' plans with those of the Support Staff employees should not be misconstrued as begrudging or challenging.
-Quite to the contrary, their ability to obtain favorable plans should be admired and applauded.
-Officers should salute the ability of Staff unions to gain for their members a strong medical retirement plan.
-How good it is is evidenced by the fact that it is 18 times higher than that now provided to Officers (an estimated \$330136 for Support Staff vs \$18.33 for individuals per month for the 22% of Officers who are grandfathered, and 0\$ for the rest of current retirees), plus a life insurance of \$90 per year137 that is not extended to Officers; and all adjusted to inflation.
+by the fact that it is 18 times higher than that now provided to Officers (an estimated \$330147 for Support Staff vs \$18.33 for individuals per month for the 22% of Officers who are grandfathered, and 0\$ for the rest of current retirees), plus a life insurance of \$90 per year148 that is not extended to Officers; and all adjusted to inflation.
 Officer-employees should wish for such terms.